opensearch-project/project-website/_posts/2024-04-30-Embrace-Multiple-Data-Source-In-OpenSearch-Dashboards.md

 <img src="/assets/media/blog-images/2024-04-30-embrace-multiple-data-source-in-opensearch-dashboards/models_overview.png"/>

-Also note that the pre-trained models were deployed to the selected cluster using `Dev Tools` page.
+Also note that the pretrained models were deployed to the selected cluster using `Dev Tools` page.

 ### Case 5 use `Dev Tools` to query/modify data using API against specific data source at one place
 Starting 2.7, `Dev Tools` is integrated with multi data source, and by selecting the target data source to execute the command on, users can query/modify the backend data directly at one central place.